Your 2-Year-Old Child

 to control them once they get worse.

 Let them choose—sometimes.
-Allow children to make unimportant, nonconsequential decisions.
+Allow children to make unimportant, decisions that have

-For example, let them choose what to wear to preschool or what to drink for dinner.
+no great consequences.
+For example, let them choose what to wear to preschool or what

 Encourage good behavior.
 Notice good behavior and respond positively.
 Don’t just notice